 It is general practice for sessions to take place once a week; however, you can discuss with your counsellor a schedule that would suit your needs.
 How many counselling sessions are needed is quite dependent on your goals and each person.
 For issues that can be worked through in short-term counselling, you can generally expect 6-10 sessions.
 For more extensive or specialized care, you can usually assume 6 months to a year.
 However, there is no right or wrong time frame to be in counselling and ultimately, you decide the length of time.
 You can think of it like your physical health: regular check-ups are helpful and healthy, but sometimes you need more intensive care when you’re feeling sick.

-Regular 50 minute sessions are $140 per session, regular 80 minute sessions are $210, and half an hour check-ins are $75.
-Due to COVID-19, prices have temporarily been reduced to $125 for 50 minutes and $185 for 80 minutes.
+50 minute sessions are $140 per session, 80 minute sessions are $210, and half an hour check-ins are $75.
 Sliding fee is offered but is limited.

 Privacy and confidentiality is of the utmost importance as it is foundational to be able to establish safety.
 Clinical counsellors have a duty to adhere to their ethical code of confidentiality in accordance with The Personal Information Protection Act, which means private and personal information will not be released to third parties without your written consent.
 All information is double password protected on secure online servers based in Canada (JANE App).
 Any paper based information is kept behind double locks when unattended.
 Online sessions are encrypted and password protected.
 In all cases, physical safety will be the number one priority, meaning there may be situations where there are limits to confidentiality: